intel/integrated-media-inference-framework/README.md

         cp <this-repository>/scripts/imif_docker.rc .
         mkdir downloads

-2. For this tutorial we will use the pretrained `mobilenet-ssd` from OpenVINO™ Toolkit Open Model Zoo repository.
+2. For this tutorial we will use the pre-trained `mobilenet-ssd` from OpenVINO™ Toolkit Open Model Zoo repository.
 The repository at https://github.com/opencv/open_model_zoo includes instructions on how to download the models.
 You'd end with two files in the directory `public/mobilenet-ssd/FP32`, namely `mobilenet-ssd.xml` and `mobilenet-ssd.bin`.
 You also need a text file with the labels, one label per line.
 You can prepare one yourself based on the pre-trained model repository, or download a copy from https://github.com/intel/ros2_openvino_toolkit/blob/cd8aba4e97f96da60655391e89021400d6a4ba8f/data/labels/object_detection/mobilenet-ssd.labels .Save this file under the name `mobilenet-ssd_labels.txt`.
 Place all three files in a directory `downloads/openvino/mobilenet-ssd_fp32/`.

 3. Download some car images in jpeg format and place them under `downloads/`.
 The `downloads` folder by default is mounted in the IMIF docker.